-The AD4630-24/AD4632-24 provide two options for performing a device reset using the serial interface.
+The AD4030-24/AD4032-24 provide two options for performing a device reset using the serial interface.
 A hardware reset is initiated by pulsing the voltage on the RST pin low.
 A software reset is initiated by setting both the SW_RESET and SW_RESETX bits in the Interface Configuration A register to 1 in the same write instruction (see the Interface Configuration A Register section).

 Performing a hardware or software reset asserts the RESET_OC-CURRED bit in the digital diagnostics register (see the Digital Diagnostics Register section).
-The RESET_OCCURRED bit is cleared by writing it with a 1.
-RESET_OCCURRED can be used by the digital host to confirm the AD4630-24/AD4632-24 executed a device reset.
+The RESET_OCCURRED bit is cleared by writing the bit with a 1.
+RESET_OCCURRED can be used by the digital host to confirm that the AD4030-24/AD4032-24 has executed a device reset.

-The AD4630-24/AD4632-24 are designed to generate a power-on reset (POR) when VDD_5V and VDD_1.8V are first applied.
+The AD4030-24/AD4032-24 is designed to generate a power-on reset (POR) when VDD_5V and VDD_1.8V are first applied.
 A POR resets the state of the user configuration registers and asserts the RESET_OCCURRED bit.
-If VDD_5V or VDD_1.8V drops below its specified operating range, a POR occurs.
-Perform a hardware or software reset after a POR.
+If VDD_5V or VDD_1.8V drops to less than its specified operating range, a POR occurs.
+It is recommended to perform a hardware or software reset after a POR.

-Figure 47 shows the timing diagram for performing a device reset using the RST input.
-The minimum RST pulse width is 50 ns, represented by $t{RESET{PW}}$ in Figure 47 and Table 1.
-Perform a reset no sooner than 3 ms after the power supplies are valid and stable (this delay is represented by $t{RESET{DELAY}}$ in Figure 47 and Table 1).
+Figure 48 shows the timing diagram for performing a device reset using the RST input.
+The minimum RST pulse width is 50 ns, represented by $t{RESETPW}$ in Figure 48 and Table 1.
+A reset must be performed no sooner than 3 ms after the power supplies are valid and stable (this delay is represented by t{RESET_DELAY} in Figure 48 and Table 1).

-After a hardware or software reset, no SPI commands or conversions can be started for 750 μ s.
+After a hardware or software reset, no SPI commands or conversions can be started for 750 $\mu s.$